Adaptive Compressive Sampling for Mid-infrared Spectroscopic Imaging: INTRODUCTION

 \section{INTRODUCTION}

-\IEEEPARstart{I}{nfrared} spectroscopic imaging is used in several fields such as biomedical \cite{benard2014infrared}, material, environmental and toxicological chemistry \cite{trevisan2012extracting}, and forensic research for label-free molecular identification and quantification.
-Fourier transform infrared (FTIR) spectroscopy is the most common approach for acquiring images which allows spatial localization of molecular constituents.
-FTIR imaging probes the sample with mid-infrared light (\numrange{2.5}{12.5}\si{\micro\meter}), and has a wavelength $\lambda$ dependant, diffraction limited \cite{reddy2013high} spatial resolution.
-This limits its applicability in many fields, such as cellular and sub-cellular imaging, where features are below $\approx$\SI{6}{\micro\meter} in size.
+Mid-infrared spectroscopic imaging (MIRSI) is an emerging class of quantitative label-free molecular identification technologies impacting several fields, including histopathology \cite{pahlow2018application}, material science \cite{xu2019ftir}, environmental and toxicological chemistry \cite{trevisan2012extracting}, and forensics \cite{sharma2019ftir}.
+Fourier transform infrared (FTIR) spectroscopic imaging is the best-known MIRSI technique that provides spatially resolved images of molecular constituents.
+FTIR imaging probes the sample with mid-infrared light (\numrange{2.5}{12.5}\si{\micro\meter}), and has a wavelength $\lambda$ dependant, diffraction-limited spatial resolution \cite{reddy2013high}.
+While this resolution is sufficient for numerous applications, it limits the applicability of MIRSI in several fields, such as cellular and sub-cellular microscopy, where features are smaller than $\approx$\SI{6}{\micro\meter} in size.

-Recent research in photothermal infrared (PTIR) \cite{bialkowski1996photothermal} and optical photothermal infrared (O-PTIR) \cite{zhang2016depth} spectroscopy overcome this limit using physical or low-wavelength optical probes.
-The sample is excited using a mid-infrared quantum cascade laser source, while localized absorbance is measured using an atomic force microscope or secondary high-resolution beam.
-These techniques provide sub-micrometer resolution but are extremely slow.
-O-PTIR imaging of a \SI{1}{\milli\meter^2} sample at \SI{250}{\nano\meter} resolution, which common in histology, requires approximately 46 days using commercial instrumentation (mIRage, Photothermal Spectroscopy Corp).
+New MIRSI technologies such as photothermal infrared (PTIR) \cite{bialkowski1996photothermal} and optical photothermal infrared (O-PTIR) \cite{zhang2016depth} spectroscopy overcome the FTIR diffraction limit using a pump-probe instrumentation architecture.
+The sample is excited using a mid-infrared quantum cascade laser source, and localized absorbance is measured using an atomic force microscope \cite{bialkowski1996photothermal} or secondary optical beam with a smaller resolution \cite{zhang2016depth}.
+These techniques provide sub-micrometer resolution but are slow at obtaining hyperspectral data on large samples.
+For example, O-PTIR imaging of a \SI{1}{\milli\meter^2} sample at \SI{250}{\nano\meter} pixel spacing, which is typical in histology, requires approximately 46 days using current instrumentation.

-In theory, acquisition time can be dramatically reduced using compressive sampling \cite{candes2008introduction} to take advantage of spatial and spectral sparsity.
-However, PTIR and O-PTIR provide limited avenues for sparse sampling.
-In particular, acquisition is currently limited to either (1) a 1D spectrum or (2) a 2D band image.
+We hypothesize that acquisition time can be dramatically reduced using compressive sampling \cite{candes2008introduction} to take advantage of spatial and spectral sparsity inherent in MIRSI data \cite{deutsch2015compositional}.
+Instrumentation for O-PTIR is versatile and allows for the acquisition of (1) a 1D spectrum or (2) a 2D band image at one wavenumber in one measurement.
+We will utilize this versatility along with sparsity-based reconstructions to achieve an order of magnitude improvement in data collection speed.